scottrigby/helm-list-to-map-plugin/ROADMAP.md

 ### Verbose mode for detect

-**Status:** Not started
+**Status:** ✅ Completed

 Add `-v` flag to `detect` command showing:

-- Which templates were scanned
+- Detailed info for each convertible field (key, type, template, resource)
-- Which resource types were resolved
+- Full reasons and suggestions for undetected fields
-- Full YAML paths for each candidate
+- Partial templates with their defines, values, and inclusion sources

 ### JSON/YAML output format